wuliwei9278/SSE/SSE-BPR/README.md

 ```

 ## Running the codes
-We include movielens1m data in `ml1m-50-oc` as reference.
+We include preprocessed Movielens 1M data in `ml1m-50-oc` as reference.

 To run the codes for BPR:
 ```